GuidanceOfGrace/CLASSIC-Fallout4/CLASSIC Readme.md

 **HOW TO READ CRASH LOGS.pdf** - Document that lists most common Buffout 4 crash log messages and errors, and ways to prevent or fix them.

 ===========================================================================
-# HOW TO RUN CLAS FROM MO2 SHORTCUT #
+# HOW TO RUN CLASSIC FROM THE MO2 SHORTCUT #

 If you are using Mod Organizer 2, you should create a shortcut for *CLASSIC.exe* in MO2.
-To do this, run MO2 and select *<Edit...>* from the dropdown menu located next to the Run button.
+To do this, run MO2 and select *<Edit...>* from the dropdown menu located next to the *Run* button.

-This will allow you to add / remove specific Executables to MO2.
+This allows you to remove from or add executables to MO2.
 This is required so CLASSIC can correctly locate game and mod files.
-Simply press the Plus Icon > Add From File... and select your *CLASSIC.exe* file from the new window.
+> Simply press the Plus Icon > Add From File... and select your *CLASSIC.exe* file from the new window.
-Press OK to save this Executable and make sure it's selected in the MO2 dropdown menu, then press Run.
+> Press OK to save this Executable and make sure it's selected in the MO2 dropdown menu, then press Run.

 ===========================================================================
 # HOW TO READ AUTOSCAN FILES #

-AFTER RUNNING THE EXE, YOU'LL SEE THE FOLLOWING IN ANY GENERATED *crash-time-and-date-AUTOSCAN.md* REPORT FILE:
+AFTER RUNNING THE EXE, YOU'LL SEE THIS IN ANY GENERATED *crash-time-and-date-AUTOSCAN.md* REPORT FILE:

 ==========
-[The part above the Main Error shows the name of the scanned crash log and the Auto-Scanner version that was used.]
+[The part above the Main Error shows the name of the scanned crash log and the CLASSIC version that was used.]

 * Main Error * segment shows the main error message type and call stack address where the crash likely originates from.
 In 99% of cases, the main error will be "EXCEPTION_ACCESS_VIOLATION", meaning the game couldn't access some required data for one reason or another.
 The next part is the program or file where the crash originates from and lastly the call stack address that was last accessed before the crash occurred.
-NOTE: The call stack address and its values have NOTHING to do with any Plugin or Game IDs.
-Don't bother trying to match these numbers with your load order.
+* NOTE: THE CALL STACK ADDRESS AND ITS VALUES HAVE NOTHING TO DO WITH ANY PLUGIN OR GAME IDs.
+DON'T BOTHER TRYING TO MATCH THESE NUMBERS WITH YOUR LOAD ORDER. *

 [The part below the Main Error shows the Buffout 4 version that was installed when this crash log was generated.]
 ==========